yalicee/oct-2022-fun-data-structures/README.md

 * A `storage` property, which is initially an empty object `{}`.

+* A `getQuantity` method that returns the number of items in the queue.

 * An `isEmpty` method that will return a boolean indicating if the queue is empty or not.

 * An `isFull` method that will return a boolean indicating if the queue is full or not.